 Canonical is committed to OpenStack by producing high quality releases of OpenStack on a cadence with enterprises, carriers and Service providers to ensure Ubuntu OpenStack is the easiest way to deploy, manage and scale OpenStack clouds.

-The Charmed Distribution of OpenStack from Canonical provides a powerful and reliable delivery and operations story for OpenStack on Ubuntu Linux.
-It is available with enterprise support and as a fully managed service.
+Charmed OpenStack from Canonical provides a powerful and reliable delivery and operations story for OpenStack on Ubuntu Linux.
+It is available with enterprise support and as a fully-managed service.

 This product uses OpenStack's Ironic Bare Metal service.
 Ironic allows users to manage bare metal infrastructure like they would virtual machines and provides ideal infrastructure to run container orchestration frameworks like Kubernetes to optimize performance.

 |Block Storage API & Extensions||Train (Cinder v3)|

 |Command-line interface for all OpenStack services||Train (Openstackclient )||N/A|